University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

 Now run `amrfinder` and `abritamr` on the remaining bacterial assemblies - make sure you designate the correct `-- species` flags when running each of the tools.

 **Questions:**
-- Which genome contained the greatest number of detected AMR determinants?
+- Which genomes have the most or fewest number of AMR determinants?
+- Which genomes are multi-drug resistant?
+- How similar are the results from `amrfinder` and `abritamr`?
 - Which antimicrobial classes were most frequently represented?
 - Were any isolates free of known AMR genes?